 This study programme has no admission restrictions.

 - documentation of your academic degree (with a grade of at least 2.6 or better) including details on course work.
 If you have not received your degree certificate by the end of the application deadline, please attach documentation of all your examination results so far.
 In the case of sufficient academic qualifications such as, a bachelor's thesis with a grade of "very good", scientific prizes or co-authorship of a referenced scientific publication the examination board (StPA) for physics may also admit applicants with an average grade between 2.7 and 3.0 for enrolment in the master's programme in physics.

-- Applicants from China, Vietnam and Mongolia: APS certificate (original) issued by the German Embassy of your home country.
+- applicants from China, India and Vietnam: APS certificate (original) issued by the German Embassy of your home country